nufke/node-lox-mqtt-gateway/README.md

 Gateway for the Loxone Miniserver to communicate over MQTT.
 The gateway connects to the Loxone Miniserver websocket and an MQTT broker (e.g. LoxBerry)

 _NOTE: The MQTT Topic API of this version differs from the upstream repository.
-In this version, all state changes are immediately relayed to MQTT._
+In this version, all Miniserver state changes are immediately relayed to MQTT using their uuid._

 **This is an experimental version.
 Use it at your own risk.**